PhoenixGreen/Cypherpunk-Times/Revisions 2023-24/template.md

 Billing Breakdown for Editor Role (max billable 10hrs per week).
 This section is to identify the workload of the editor role and approximate time each task takes.

-This year, I'll aim to itemise the editors work to help with future onboarding of editors and to add transparency.
-Editor work and hours codes:
-F = Featured Image, PR = Proof Reading, Editing and excerpt text, AC = Aditional communication SM = Organic Social media posts and promotion, PC = Podcast EXAMPLE F=0.5,PR=0.5 Total = 1.0 hours

 ## Site Admin
 Reporting Structure: Completion Date - Work undertaken - Link or detailed description